 However, getting the right tool doesn’t stop there.
 In order to leverage the full potential of product adoption platforms, you need to proactively manage how you get value out of the tool.

-From keeping the experience flows updated, to building multi-channel strategies to communicate with users, we'll end this series with guidance on the aftercare necessary to keep the product adoption engine running.
+From keeping the experience flows updated, to building multi-channel strategies to communicate with users, you'll need to put effort into truly leveraging the full capacity of your product adoption platform.